Waikanae: History and culture

 Archaeological and ethnographical research suggests that Waikanae may have been first inhabited by the Waitaha moa-hunters as early as a thousand years ago.
-Successive waves of settlement by the Ngati Apa, Rangitane and Muaupoko Iwi (tribal groups) ensured that the area continues to have major historic and mythological significance for the Māori people of New Zealand.
-See Kapiti Coast for greater detail.
+Successive waves of settlement by the Ngāti Apa, Rangitāne and Muaūpoko iwi (tribal groups) ensured that the area continues to have major historic and mythological significance for the Māori people of New Zealand.
+See Kāpiti Coast for greater detail.

-In 1824 Waikanae Beach was the embarkation point for a force of 2,000 to 3,000 fighters from coastal Iwi, who assembled with the intention of taking Kapiti Island from the Ngāti Toa led by Te Rauparaha.
+In 1824, Waikanae Beach was the embarkation point for a force of 2,000 to 3,000 fighters from coastal iwi, who assembled with the intention of taking Kapiti Island from the Ngāti Toa led by Te Rauparaha.
 Crossing the strait in a fleet of waka canoes under shelter of darkness, the attackers were met and destroyed as they disembarked at the northern end of Kapiti Island.

 Marae

 Whakarongotai Marae is located in Waikanae.
 It is a marae (social and cultural meeting ground) for Te Atiawa ki Whakarongotai and includes the Whakarongotai or Puku Mahi Tamariki wharenui (meeting house).